TJ-Computer-Team/autograder/README.md

     ```
 7. The website is now running http://localhost:3000!

-* Planned Changes
-    * Rating graph
-    * Profile Pictures?
-    * Make it so that when sumbitting code for contests it doesn't take you all the way away from the contest page.

 ## TJ Computer Team Autograder

 TJ Computer Team Members: You can find all information about in-houses and the club here: https://activities.tjhsst.edu/ict/.